• Skip to primary navigation

 I use the same basic muffin recipe as my easy blackberry muffins, with a few additions!

-• Butter - unsalted butter that has been melted in the microwave and allowed to cool slightly.
+Butter - Unsalted butter that has been melted in the microwave is used to add richness and flavour to the muffins.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-4. Spoon into 12 muffin cases and bake in the oven for 18 minutes.
+Four: Spoon into 12 muffin cases and bake in the oven for 16-18 minutes.

 Step by step photo instructions for making the apple muffins.